Deadline AlertLast Reviewed: April 2026TM-INS-092 // APRIL 2026

 Individual companies only: Unlike other Horizon Europe calls, EIC Accelerator is for single entities — no consortia required or allowed

-The Two-Stage Application Process
+The Three-Stage Application Process

 Step 1 — Short Application: Submit a 5-minute video pitch and a short application form (max 2,500 characters per section) covering your innovation, team, market, and funding request.
 Remote evaluation by expert assessors.
 Results within approximately 4 weeks.
 Pass rate: ~25–35% of submissions.

-Step 2 — Full Application + Jury Interview: Step 1 pass-throughs submit a full business plan (up to 50 pages), financial model, technical documentation, and KPIs.
-Followed by an in-person pitch to an EIC jury (typically 5–6 jury members) in Brussels.
-The jury interview is 25 minutes total: 10-minute pitch + 15-minute Q&A. Final pass rate: ~15–20% of Step 2 applicants.
+Step 2 — Full Application: Step 1 pass-throughs submit a full business plan (up to 50 pages), financial model, technical documentation, and KPIs.
+Full remote evaluation takes approximately 3 months.
+Final pass rate: ~15–20% of Step 2 applicants.

 How to Apply